Pfizer wins dismissal of U.S. investor class action ahead of trial

-NEW YORK Pfizer Inc (PFE.N) won the dismissal Tuesday of a long-running shareholder class action accusing the company of misleading investors about the safety of its Celebrex and Bextra pain-relieving drugs.
+NEW YORK, July 8 Pfizer Inc won the dismissal Tuesday of a long-running shareholder class action accusing the company of misleading investors about the safety of its Celebrex and Bextra pain-relieving drugs.

 The ruling by U.S. District Judge Laura Taylor Swain in New York came ahead of a Sept.
 9 trial in the case, which investors launched in 2004 and followed an earlier ruling precluding testimony by the plaintiffs' damages expert.